Youth organisations in the United Kingdom: Camping Club Youth

 The Camping and Caravan Club, founded in 1901, offer a youth club encouraging young people to take part in camping and outdoors activities.

 Pony Club

 Pony Club was formed in Great Britain in 1929 when the Institute of the Horse formed a youth branch of their organisation, "The Pony Club."
 It was formed to encourage children to start riding, while providing them with opportunities in the field that they would not be able to reach on their own.
 The group grew rapidly, with 300 members in 1930, to over 10,000 in 1935.
 When the Institute of the Horse joined with National Horse Association of Great Britain to form The British Horse Society, Pony Club was incorporated into the new group.

-Young Kennel Club
+Young Royal Kennel Club

-The Young Kennel Club is the youth section of The Kennel Club.
+The Young Royal Kennel Club is the youth section of the Royal Kennel Club.
 Open to young people who love dogs and open to anyone aged between the ages of 6 and 24 years.